awsdocs/amazon-efs-user-guide/doc_source/API_PutFileSystemPolicy.md

 # PutFileSystemPolicy<a name="API_PutFileSystemPolicy"></a>

 Applies an Amazon EFS `FileSystemPolicy` to an Amazon EFS file system\.
 A file system policy is an IAM resource\-based policy and can contain multiple policy statements\.
 A file system always has exactly one file system policy, which can be the default policy or an explicit policy set or updated using this API operation\.
+EFS file system policies have a 20,000 character limit\.
 When an explicit policy is set, it overrides the default policy\.
 For more information about the default file system policy, see [Default EFS File System Policy](https://docs.aws.amazon.com/efs/latest/ug/iam-access-control-nfs-efs.html#default-filesystempolicy)\.

+EFS file system policies have a 20,000 character limit\.

 This operation requires permissions for the `elasticfilesystem:PutFileSystemPolicy` action\.